Fajar-RahmadJaya/website-dev/website/src/pro-version/index.md

 - The window size will be changed alternately with each click.
 - Shortcuts or clicks can be changed by user.

-## Future Plan for the Pro Version
+## Features Plan for the Pro Version
 - Additional UI for file openers.
 (Completed)
 - Additional UI for auto clicker.
 (Completed)
 - Additional UI for screen clicker.
 (On Progress)